Overview of PhD Program

 At the end of the first year of coursework, first-year doctoral students take the qualifying exam.
 This exam tests whether the student has mastered the basic knowledge of the field (as exemplified by the competencies) and whether the student is ready to specialize in a specific area of study.

 Students take the Departmental and School-wide Preliminary Oral Examinations in sequence by the end of their third year in the PhD program.
 In these exams, the goal is for faculty members to examine the student’s readiness to conduct independent research.
 Upon passing, students pursue a research topic under the guidance of an academic adviser and faculty committee.
 The student’s written dissertation is presented in a formal public seminar and then defended at a closed oral examination.
-Most students complete the PhD within four to five years, and the School requires that students complete within seven years.
+Most students complete the PhD within four to five years, and the School requires that students complete it within seven years.

 Course Requirements - School